valenciagass/cis106/weekReports/wr8.md

 - the vi command is now linked to the vim command, so now when you're using vi, you're actually using the vim editor.

 ### What is nano?
+- nano is an easy-to-use command line editor for unix and linux operating systems
-Describe in your own words how to:
+### Describe in your own words how to:
 - Start and quit vim
   - to start: open a terminal and type vim
   - to quit: you have to press esc key and then ':qa!'